David Trist: Biography

-After retiring he became a cricket coach and led Eastern Province to victory in the 1989 Currie Cup.
+After retiring as a player, Trist became a cricket coach and led Eastern Province to victory in the 1988–89 Currie Cup.
 He also had spells as coach of Hong Kong (at the 1997 ICC Trophy) and the Netherlands.
 Following New Zealand's tour of England in 1999, Trist replaced Steve Rixon as coach of his home country.
 Under Trist, New Zealand won the 2000 ICC KnockOut Trophy in Nairobi, New Zealand's first world title.